-The outskirts of Hue are very agricultural, and fishing is big.
-There are still many water buffalo roaming in the fields and along the highways and byways.
+The outskirts of Hue are agricultural, and fishing is big.
+Many water buffalo roam the fields and along the highways and byways.

 We stop by a small fishing village on the roadside along the way.
 My husband notices several stands where what look like “stills” are on an open fire.
 He asks Peter what is being derived from the still.

 Peter explains that the farmers are refining Eucalyptus oil from the leaves of the Eucalyptus trees around the countryside.
 The oil is thought to have healing powers, and people rub the oil on achy joints and muscles.
 Additionally, it is used to keep away fleas and mosquitos.

 We buy some of the oil, of course.
 Even though the bottle is wrapped in plastic and shoved in a resealable plastic bag, we can still smell the fragrant Eucalyptus scent.

 Our next stop was the local market and farming village.
 The focus on freshness takes precedence in the market.
 Most produce is harvested and sold on the same day.